General Admission Requirements

 E. Accelerated High School Program

 Bishop State Community College offers the high school accelerated program for high school students who may desire to earn college credit while enrolled in high school.
+Note: Credit towards high school graduation will not be awareded.

 Information must be obtained from the office of admissions.
 A student is eligible for early admission if the student meets all of the following criteria: